Department of Technology

 ITT 181 Computer Applications & Concepts

 An introduction to current and emerging computer applications.
 The course includes an overview of basic computer hardware and operating system, file management, and general application software.
 Emphasis is on computer terms, concepts, and the integration of activities, including operating system functions, word processing, spreadsheets, databases, graphics, and communication.
+Offered fall semester only.
 Lecture and lab.
 Cr 3.

 ITT 221 Power and Energy Processing